NHS Health check

 Watch this video (scroll to bottom of page) to find out more about having an NHS Health Check.

 - NHS Health Check results booklet 2019 – This is the booklet given to patients during their NHS Health Check appointment.

-- check your alcohol intake with this drinking self-assessment
+- Check your alcohol intake with this drinking self-assessment

 - Information about dementia